1. Home

 The Collision

-Meanwhile, at the Wissahickon station, another train called the Aramingo, managed by conductor William Vanstavoren and engineer William Lee, awaited the Picnic Special’s passage.
+Meanwhile, at the Wissahickon station, another train, the Aramingo, managed by conductor William Vanstavoren and engineer William Lee, awaited the Picnic Special’s passage.

-The single-track line, operational for just over a year, became the set stage for a mishap due to a lack of telegraphic communication with the Cohoquinoque station.
+The single-track line became the stage for a mishap due to a lack of telegraphic communication with the Cohoquinoque Station.
 Excursion trains did not adhere to the usual 15-minute waiting rule, feeding into the chaotic mix-up.
-At 6:15 a.m., the Aramingo, ferrying 20 passengers from Gwynedd, started its journey.
+At 6:15 a.m., the Aramingo, ferrying 20 passengers from Gwynedd, departed.

 Shakamaxon’s conductor, aiming to compensate for lost time, was aware of the Aramingo's route on the same line and believed they'd pass without issue at Edge Hill's siding.
 But as Shakamaxon approached a blind curve past Camp Hill Station, it faced a fateful descent.